saifalfalah/react-handbook/content/javascript-arrow-functions/index.md

 myFunction() //'test'
 ```

-Another example, returning an object (remember to wrap the curly brackets in parentheses to avoid it being considered the wrapping function body brackets):
+Another example, when returning an object, remember to wrap the curly brackets in parentheses to avoid it being considered the wrapping function body brackets:

 ```js
 const myFunction = () => ({ value: 'test' })